High-dimensional robust approximated M-estimators for mean regression with asymmetric data: Simulation Studies

 \begin{example} The covariates vector $\bx_i$s are generated from a multivariate normal distribution with mean $\bf 0$ and covariance $\bI_p$ independently.
 The random errors $\epsilon_i=e_i-E[e_i]$, where $e_i$ are generated independently from the following 5 scenarios: \begin{enumerate} \item[(a).] $N(0,4)$: Normal with mean 0 and variance 4; \item[(b).] $\sqrt{2}t_3$: $\sqrt{2}$ times the $t$-distribution with degrees of freedom $3$; \item[(c).]
 MixN: Equal mixture of Normal distributions N(-1, 4) and N(8, 1); \item[(d).]
 LogNormal: Log-normal distribution such that $ e_i = \exp(1.3z_i)$, where $z_i\sim N(0,1)$. \item[(e).]
 Weibull: Weibull distribution with the shape parameter $ 0.3$ and the scale parameter $0.15$. \end{enumerate} \end{example}

-We consider three types of loss functions equipped with diverging parameters (the Huber loss, Tukey's biweight loss and Cauchy loss) and two types of penalty functions (the Lasso and MCP penalties).
+We consider three types of loss functions equipped with adaptive robustification parameters (the Huber, Tukey's biweight and Cauchy losses) and two types of penalty functions (the Lasso and MCP penalties).
 Thus it produces 6 different PRAM estimators: HA-Lasso, TA-Lasso, CA-Lasso, HA-MCP, TA-MCP and CA-MCP.
-Note the HA-Lasso becomes the RA-Lasso estimator in \citet{fan2017estimation}, where the HA-Lasso has been demonstrated to perform better than the Lasso and R-Lasso, especially when the errors were asymmetric and heavy-tailed (LogNormal and Weibull).
-Thus in our simulation we skip those comparisons and only evaluate the performance of all those 6 PRAM estimators.
+Note the HA-Lasso becomes the RA-Lasso estimator in \cite{fan2017estimation}, which has been demonstrated to perform better than the Lasso and R-Lasso, especially when the errors were asymmetric and heavy-tailed (LogNormal and Weibull).
+Thus in our simulation we skip those comparisons and only evaluate the performance of all above 6 PRAM estimators.
 Their performances on both mean estimation and variable selection under the five scenarios were reported by the following five measurements: \begin{enumerate} \item[(1)] $L_2$ error, which is defined as $\|\hat{\bb} - \bb^*\|_2$. \item[(2)] $L_1$ error, which is defined as $\|\hat{\bb} - \bb^*\|_1$. \item[(3)] Model size (MS), the average number of selected covariates. \item[(4)] False positives rate (FPR), the percent of selected but unimportant covariates:

 \item[(5)] False negatives rate (FNR), the percent of non-selected but important covariates:

 \end{enumerate} Here $\hat{S}=\{j: \hat{\beta}_j \ne 0 \}$ and $S=\{j: \beta^*_j \ne 0 \}$.
 The model considered in Example \ref{ex:1} is homogeneous, in which the error distribution is independent of covariate $\bx$.
 We also assess the performance of PRAM estimators under heteroscedastic model in the next example.